Yen on defensive on U.S. fiscal worry, helps Nikkei

 "Negotiations may be carried over the weekend, but markets still expect a deal to be struck by December 31.
 It is unthinkable that the U.S. will risk driving its economic growth sharply lower by not agreeing to avoid it."

-Japan's Nikkei stock average .N225 resumed trading after a three-day weekend with a 1.1 percent gain, recapturing the key 10,000 mark it ceded on Friday after Boehner's failure sparked a broad market sell-off and the Tokyo benchmark closed down 1 percent.
-The Nikkei was likely to be supported as long as the yen stayed weak. .T
+Japan's Nikkei stock average resumed trading after a three-day weekend with a 1.5 percent gain, recapturing the key 10,000 mark it ceded on Friday after Boehner's failure sparked a broad market sell-off and the Tokyo benchmark closed down 1 percent.

 "Ongoing optimism about the weak yen is lifting hopes that exporters' earnings will be better than expected," said Hiroichi Nishi, general manager at SMBC Nikko Securities.

-Analysts say a near-term correction may be possible as the index is now in "overbought" territory after gaining 16.2 percent over the last six weeks, hitting a nine-month high last Friday.
-Its 14-day relative strength index was at 72.34, above the 70 level that signals an overbought condition.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS nudged up 0.1 percent, driven higher by surging Shanghai shares, as most Asian bourses were shut for Christmas.
+MSCI's broadest index of Asia-Pacific shares outside Japan has barely moved as most Asian bourses were closed for Christmas.

-The Shanghai Composite Index .SSEC soared over 2 percent to five-month highs as investors bought property stocks on mounting optimism about the sector.
-Taiwan shares .TWII jumped 1.3 percent on gains in technology and financial shares.
+Taiwan shares were up 0.1 percent on gains in technology shares and financial heavyweights, while Shanghai shares were down 0.3 percent in early trade.

 Asset performance in 2012: link.reuters.com/muc46s